What is Health Surveillance?

 ARC has been been providing medical services to the Rail and Construction industries (amongst others) for a number of years and we are fully aware of the need to get things right.

-Completing the health surveillance questionnaire could with an online form could not be easier or more convenient.
+Completing the health surveillance questionnaire with an online form could not be easier or more convenient.
 Submissions are reviewed and reported back to the employer quickly.

 Our staff are well trained and professional, so you can rest assured that your company’s medical needs are in safe hands.